1. Could be used against you in a court of law if not followed correctly.

 - RED being high priority and safety,

-- BLUE often equipment related,
+- BLUE is often equipment-related,

 - BLACK is information of interest.